Sophieali1111/Oasis/README.md

 # what it is?
 A drone that can fly and also drive
 # How to use it?
-  Our drone driver, can navigate a wide range of terrain to get to the oasis eg. in strong wind it can drop down to travel on the ground, and in circumstances reqire elevation such as a cliff it can displace as a drone.
-Combinging these this vehivle is almost invincible in any sort of situation.
-  It is 4 cell 14.8V lipo battery powered with a rasberry pi 02W and flight controller to controll movement of 4 drone motors, two servos and two driving motors.Allowing it to have up to 4 kg of tourqe while flying and travel on land at esta.
-7km hour.
+  Oasis is a remote controlled quad-copter drone with land driving capabilities.
+It can navigate a vast variety of terrain to escape the end of the world and make it to...
+The Oasis.
+Having two alternate modes travel provide a versitility that is not achieved by anything else.
+In strong winds it can drop down to travel on the ground.
+And in situations where driving is just not possible, Oasis can fly up and overcome obstacles.
+It is powered by a 4S 14.8V Li-Po battery and controlled by a Raspberry Pi Zero 2W and SpeedyBee F405 V5 FC/ESC stack to manage four 2207 1968KV drone motors, two MG90S servos for steering and one driving motors.
+It has a front-mounted non-adjustable camera, and TOF sensors to prevent collisions both in-air, and on the ground.
   It is controlled through a codded mobile app and has cameras mounted on the front underneath the propellers to allow for controll over a distance
 # WHY it exists?
   The world is ending in 7 days, to make sure that everyone can keep building we created a vehical that could get to our hardware oasis.This means travling all sorts of terrian and a single type vehical could just not cut it therefore Oasis came to life.To get YOU to hide in a hardware oasis with all of us.